mathbruyen/nodejsconfit2014/text.md

 Out of those bytes it generates the list of buckets to store the item in, usually 3.
 It internally uses consistent hashing to get those buckets.
 Each target bucket is then updated accordingly by increasing the number of items, xoring the hash and the content.

+To deserialize on the other side, first remove all the items you have locally.
+Then search for a bucket with +/-1 item and consider it as added/removed.
+Add or remove it in the structure and restart searching for singleton buckets.
+If there are no any, then retry with a larger level of details.
+XOR ensures that operations commute and get reversed.

 ## Mathsync server setup

 Server setup only consists in three steps